AN0301315/BPP_L6_BSc_M5/docs/README.md

 ##### Prediction
 ![Predicting2025 by variable](assets/images/Prediction_1Year_1_I.jpg "Line graphs showing Predicting 2025 by variable")

-Image 20: Predicting Malware_% for year 2025
+Image 20: Predicting Malpractice_% for year 2025

 ![Predicting2025 all variables](assets/images/Prediction_1Year_2_I.jpg "Line graph showing Predicting2025 all variables")

-Image 21: Predicting Malware_% for year 2025
+Image 21: Predicting Malpractice_% for year 2025

-Using the models to predict Malware_% for 2025 displayed a more erratic prognosis for the dataset with the Covid-19 pandemic pattern anomaly (images 20 and 21).
+Using the models to predict Malpractice_% for 2025 displayed a more erratic prognosis for the dataset with the Covid-19 pandemic pattern anomaly (images 20 and 21).

 #### Conclusion
 ##### Results